 Just like people, dogs need regular dental care, but unfortunately, dental hygiene for dogs is sometimes overlooked.
 Many people seem to just expect dogs to have bad breath, and few people brush their dogs’ teeth frequently enough.

 Plaque builds up on the teeth and turns into tartar, also called calculus.
 These areas grow bacteria and eat away at the teeth and gums.
 Halitosis, periodontal disease, oral pain, and tooth loss can occur.
 However, the bacteria not only cause disease in the mouth; they can also affect other parts of the body, like the heart and kidneys.
-The most important thing to do is address dental disease as soon as it is detected, no matter how minor.

 Preparing to Care for Your Dog's Teeth